-They could both be wrong or wrong about any combination of their claims, at any given time.
+They could both be right or wrong about any combination of their claims, at any given time.

 The important point is that discovering the opponents’ weakness or shame doesn’t give one the leeway to ignore their own.
 Or at least it shouldn’t.

 But that seems to be the sentiment among those who are attacking at the highest volume.

 Evidently it’s ok to shut down speech because, well, “just look at them!”.
 And evidently it’s ok to tamper with the underpinnings of a democratic republic because, well, “just look at them!”.

 All this is to say that whether we label something Communist or Fascist, the underlying problem is not the label, but the effect.